metatensor/metatensor/docs/src/installation.rst

         |                                      | search for dependencies.
 This list should     |                |
         |                                      | include the path to metatensor and torch      |                |
         +--------------------------------------+-----------------------------------------------+----------------+

+        **Workaround for some build errors**

+        The CMake configuration used by libtorch sometimes fails to setup the build environment.
+You'll find here a list of some known build failures and how to workaround them.

+        - .. code-block:: text

+              Unknown CUDA Architecture Name 9.0a in CUDA_SELECT_NVCC_ARCH_FLAGS

+          This can happen when building with a CUDA-enabled version of torch and a recent version of cmake.
+This issue is tracked at https://github.com/pytorch/pytorch/issues/113948.
+To work around it,
+          you can ``export TORCH_CUDA_ARCH_LIST="8.0 8.6 8.9 9.0"`` in your
+          environment before building the code.

+        - .. code-block:: text

+              Imported target "torch" includes non-existent path
+                [...]/MKL_INCLUDE_DIR-NOTFOUND"
+              in its INTERFACE_INCLUDE_DIRECTORIES.

+          This can happen when building for x86_64 Linux when MKL is not available on the current machine.
+Since MKL is a completely optional dependency, you can silence the error by running cmake with the ``-DMKL_INCLUDE_DIR=/usr/include`` option.

 Installing a development version